 - Upgrade the ArcGIS Server site serving as the portal's hosting server.

-- Upgrade ArcGIS Data Store (upgrade primary first, and then standby).
+- Upgrade ArcGIS Data Store (upgrade primary first, then stand-by).

 - Upgrade any other ArcGIS Server sites in the deployment.